Ghost Rider: Kushala

 In the 19th century, while her tribe was being attacked by the U.S. Army, Kushala's parents were killed and, in an act of rage, she prayed to her creator, but instead was possessed by a Spirit of Vengeance.
-Then she burnt everyone until all that remained were their spirits.
+Then she burned everyone until all that remained were their spirits.
 After becoming possessed by the Spirit of Vengeance, Kushala traveled the world seeking out and studying different forms of magic in an attempt to cure herself.
 Her skills in the mystic arts eventually led to her becoming the Sorcerer Supreme of her era.

+Sal Romero

+During World War II, a soldier named Sal Romero operated as Ghost Rider after being reanimated as one after his death in order to protect someone named Leo.
+The Mother of Horrors summons Romero and other monsters to look for the Fractured Son, only for him to remain with Leo.

+During the "One World Under Doom" storyline, Sal Romero helps the Thunderbolts in fighting the Fulgar Victoris led by Valentina Allegra de Fontaine in her Citizen V alias.

 Powers and abilities

 The Ghost Rider is a human who can transform into a skeletal superhuman wreathed in ethereal flame and given supernatural powers.
 The abnormal motorcycle he rides can travel faster than any conventional vehicle and perform impossible feats such as riding up a vertical surface, across water, and leaping across great distances that normal motorcycles cannot.
 The Ghost Riders are virtually indestructible and notoriously hard to injure by any conventional means, as bullets and knives usually pass through them without causing pain (knives are shown to melt while in their body).
 It is possible that they are genuinely immortal, as it is said that God created them and only God can destroy them.
 Despite being composed of bone and hellfire, the Ghost Riders possess formidable superhuman strength, enough to easily pick up a truck and hurl it across a road.
-It has been stated that Johnny Blaze as Ghost Rider can press around 25 tons (50,000 lbs) (or more as seen in World War Hulk).
+It has been stated that Johnny Blaze as Ghost Rider can bench press around 25 tons (50,000 lbs) (or more as seen in World War Hulk).
 Each Ghost Rider entity also had abilities specific to him or her.